 - The interview

 The next pupillage interviews will be on 12 and 13 April 2024.
-They lasted 30 minutes and involved a discussion of a written problem, together with questions designed to cover each of our selection criteria.
+They last 30 minutes and involve a discussion of a written problem, together with questions designed to cover each of our selection criteria.

 The problem discussed at interview is intended to test your ability to analyse and explore the issues raised and justify your conclusions.
 It is not a test of your legal knowledge and you are not expected to be able to name specific cases during the discussion.

 The panel for the 2023 pupillage interviews were Michael Coburn KC, Susannah Jones, Julian Kenny KC, Maria Kennedy and Jemma Tagg (our CEO).
 We offer up to £100 for the expenses of travelling to interview and provide feedback to candidates on request.